 TEA parcticipants involved in annual activity development workshops.

-I will attend at least two meetings which include
+I will attend at least two meetings of Orientation,

-Orientation, NSTA, and the Activities Development Workshop, if funding is
+NSTA, and the Activities Development Workshop, if funding is available to

 TEA Parcticipants as Partners and Mentors

-I will mentor a minimum of three peer teachers for a
+I will mentor two to three peer teachers for 100 hours

 I am willing to serve as a partner and resource to new